 - REC Events REC Investigators will be provided access to REC-sponsored research and training events.

-- AD@UW: Webpage Coming Soon.
-Broad-based training on the presentation and clinical course of AD/ADRD, as well as research approaches used in their study.
+- AD@UW: Broad-based training on the presentation and clinical course of AD/ADRD, as well as research approaches used in their study.
 Small-group based sessions will be facilitated by UW ADRC subject matter experts, who will also provide an ‘insider’s guide’ to the use of ADRC samples, data and resources.

-- ADRD Open Neuroscience Workshop Webpage Coming Soon: REC Investigators will be granted priority in registering for the annual UW ADRC Open Neuroscience Workshop help each spring beginning in 2021.
+- ADRD Open Neuroscience Workshop Webpage Coming Soon: REC Investigators will be granted priority in registering for the annual UW ADRC Open Neuroscience Workshop held each spring beginning in 2021.
 During this two-day immersive workshop, participants will receive guided hands-on group-based introduction to publicly available datasets, their origins and structures, user interfaces, visualization and statistical tools necessary to leveraging these resources in participants’ own research projects.
 These workshops will be supported by expert staff from partnering open neuroscience organizations such as SAGE Bionetworks.